KoalaDevs/KoalaLauncher/README.md

 ![Javascript][javascriptImg] ![Love][buildLoveImg]

-# ❓ What is the Koala Launcher
+# ❓ What is the Koala Launche
 Koala Launcher is a fork of GDLauncher aiming to be more FOSS Friendy towards Pull Requests and Contribution

 <p align="center">